degen-plus/brainrex-java/docs/IntegrationsApi.md

 //APIKeyHeader.setApiKeyPrefix("Token");

 IntegrationsApi apiInstance = new IntegrationsApi();
-CandleRequest candleRequest = new CandleRequest(); // CandleRequest | The Get candles end point return market data in Open High Close Volume format.
+CandleRequest body = new CandleRequest(); // CandleRequest | The Get candles end point return market data in Open High Close Volume format.
 In order to use this endpoint you need to enter your API keys to your data provider in the console try {
-    CandleResponse result = apiInstance.cryptoGetCandleData(candleRequest);
+    CandleResponse result = apiInstance.cryptoGetCandleData(body);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling IntegrationsApi#cryptoGetCandleData");